kareempogba0/CS309-Fall2024-Project/README.md

-**Laptop Sales Website**
-Overview
+# Laptop Sales Website

+## **Overview **

-This project is a full-stack web application for selling laptops.
+This project is a **full-stack web application for selling laptops**.
 The website allows users to browse available laptops, view detailed information about each product, and make purchases.

 The application uses modern technologies and provides a seamless user experience.

-Features
+## **Features**

-    User-friendly interface for browsing laptops.
+   - User-friendly interface for browsing laptops.
-    Search and filter functionality to find laptops by brand, price, or specifications.
+   - Search and filter functionality to find laptops by brand, price, or specifications.
-    Secure user authentication for login and registration.
+   - Secure user authentication for login and registration.
-    Shopping cart for managing selected items.
+   - Shopping cart for managing selected items.
-    Order history for tracking past purchases.
+   - Order history for tracking past purchases.
-    Admin panel for managing inventory, orders, and users.
+   - Admin panel for managing inventory, orders, and users.

-Technologies Used
-Frontend
+## **Technologies Used**
+## *Frontend*

-    HTML, CSS, and JavaScript for building the user interface.
+   - HTML, CSS, and JavaScript for building the user interface.
-    React.js for creating dynamic and responsive components.
+   - React.js for creating dynamic and responsive components.

-Backend
+## *Backend*

-    Node.js and Express.js for handling server-side operations.
+   - Node.js and Express.js for handling server-side operations.
-    MongoDB for database management.
+   - MongoDB for database management.

-Tools and Utilities
+## *Tools and Utilities*

-    Postman for API testing.
+   - Postman for API testing.
-    Git for version control.
+   - Git for version control.

-Installation
-Clone the repository:
+## **Installation**
+## *Clone the repository:*

+    ```bash
     git clone https://github.com/kareempogba0/CS309-Fall2024-Project
-    cd OurProject
+    cd CS309-Fall2024-Project

-Install dependencies:
+    ```

+## **Install dependencies:**

     npm install

-Set up the environment variables:
+## **Set up the environment variables:**

-    Create a .env file in the root directory.
+   - Create a .env file in the root directory.
     Add the following variables:

     DATABASE_URL=<your-mongodb-url>
     JWT_SECRET=<your-jwt-secret>
     PORT=<your-port>

-Start the application:
+## **Start the application:**

     npm start

-Usage
+## **Usage**

-    Navigate to the homepage to view available laptops.
+   - Navigate to the homepage to view available laptops.
-    Log in or sign up to add items to your cart.
+   - Log in or sign up to add items to your cart.
-    Proceed to checkout to complete a purchase.
+   - Proceed to checkout to complete a purchase.

-Future Enhancements
+## **Future Enhancements**

-    Adding reviews and ratings for products.
+   - Adding reviews and ratings for products.
-    Implementing payment gateway integration.
+   - Implementing payment gateway integration.
-    Offering discounts and promotional codes.
+   - Offering discounts and promotional codes.

-Contributing
+## **Contributing**

 We welcome contributions!
 Please submit a pull request or open an issue for any suggestions or improvements.